sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 Parameter | Type | Description
 --- | --- | ---
-artefactType | One of the following types: datastructure, metadatastructure, categoryscheme, conceptscheme, codelist, hierarchicalcodelist, valuelist, organisationscheme, agencyscheme, dataproviderscheme, dataconsumerscheme, organisationunitscheme, dataflow, metadataflow, reportingtaxonomy, provisionagreement, structuremap, representationmap, conceptschememap,categoryschememap, organisationschememap, process, categorisation, dataconstraint, metadataconstraint, transformationscheme, rulesetscheme, userdefinedoperatorscheme, customtypescheme, namepersonalisationscheme, vtlmappingscheme | The type of structural metadata to be returned. agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact to be returned.
+artefactType | One of the following types: datastructure, metadatastructure, categoryscheme, conceptscheme, codelist, hierarchy, hierarchyassociation, valuelist, organisationscheme, agencyscheme, dataproviderscheme, dataconsumerscheme, organisationunitscheme, dataflow, metadataflow, reportingtaxonomy, provisionagreement, structuremap, representationmap, conceptschememap,categoryschememap, organisationschememap, process, categorisation, dataconstraint, metadataconstraint, transformationscheme, rulesetscheme, userdefinedoperatorscheme, customtypescheme, namepersonalisationscheme, vtlmappingscheme | The type of structural metadata to be returned. agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact to be returned.
 It is possible to set more than one agency, using `,` as separator (e.g. BIS,ECB). resourceID | A string compliant with the SDMX *common:IDType* | The id of the artefact to be returned.
 It is possible to set more than one id, using `,` as separator (e.g. CL_FREQ,CL_CONF_STATUS). version | A string compliant with the SDMX *semantic versioning* rules | The version of the artefact to be returned.
 It is possible to set more than one version, using `,` as separator (e.g. 1.0.0,2.1.7).